GoranSuvacarev/ICR/README.md

-# 🧸 Toy Store - Digital Toy Shopping Platform
+# 🧸 Toys & Co. - Digital Toy Shopping Platform

 A modern web application prototype for browsing, searching, and reserving toys for children.
 Built with Angular and powered by an intelligent Rasa-based chatbot assistant.